-Credit: 0.5 (1 trimester, offered 1st only)
+HORTICULTURE: HEALTHY SOILS AGR502 Credit: 0.5 (1 trimester, offered 1st only) Image: Communication of the second seco

 Horticulture: Healthy Soils is a hands-on course involving an extensive study of the horticulture industry including the career sector, growth, care, and management of a variety of plant material, reproductive techniques, extensive study in soils, pesticide and herbicide use, pest destruction, plant beneficials as well as seasonal projects.
 Fall seasonal projects include vegetable growth, care and management, pumpkin picking, vegetable and salsa canning, personal horticultural research projects, wreath, center piece, and door swag creation, among many others.
 Students will spend an enjoyable amount of time in the Greenhouse where there is a wide variety of houseplants students will care for and can replicate and take home.